Sig Libowitz: Career

 From 2007 to 2012, Libowitz worked for the law firm Venable LLP.

 Libowitz was a vice president of acquisitions and co-productions at Paramount Pictures.
 Prior to that, he was an executive at Film4 and Good Machine, where he oversaw production of the Academy Award-nominated film, In The Bedroom, starring Sissy Spacek, Tom Wilkinson, and Marisa Tomei.
 As an actor, Libowitz had recurring roles in The Sopranos and Law & Order.

 The Response has screened at the Pentagon, United States Congress, United States Department of Justice, the United States Military Academy, and numerous universities including Harvard University, UCLA, and Columbia University.
-The Response was shortlisted for the 2010 Academy Award (Best Live Action Short) and won the 2009 ABA Award as Best of the Year in Drama and Literature.
+The Response was shortlisted for the 2010 Academy Award (Best Live Action Short), but was not nominated.
+It won the 2009 ABA Award as Best of the Year in Drama and Literature.
 Previous ABA winners include To Kill a Mockingbird, Twelve Angry Men, and Judgment at Nuremberg.

 Peter Riegert, Kate Mulgrew star as the two other JAG officers on the Tribunal.
 Aasif Mandvi stars as the detainee.

 Following the release of his film, The Response, Sig was invited to visit Guantanamo Bay, Cuba as a legal observer.